The 8 Types of English Nouns You Need to Know, with Lots of Examples

 My mom just baked some delicious chocolate chip cookies.

-I always drink some milk before getting ready for bed.
+I always drink some water before leaving my apartment.

 Don’t forget to bring your tent to the camp.